wavim/assignee/report/report.typ

 Data validation is done via the communication layer, while data verification is implemented on the website in subtle ways.

-Aligning with the core design language of the application, data verification constructs are not extract to their own components.
+Aligning with the core design language of the application, data verification constructs are not extracted to their own components.
 Instead, they exist within the input, similar to the dynamic form submission buttons.
 For instance, the "Show Password" toggle on password input fields allow trivial data verification, without relying on an extra "Repeat Password" field.